Dominic Hubbard, 6th Baron Addington

-Dominic Bryce Hubbard, 6th Baron Addington (born 24 August 1963), is a British Liberal Democrat politician, the president of the British Dyslexic Association, and the vice-president of the UK Sports Association.
+Dominic Bryce Hubbard, 6th Baron Addington, Baron Hubbard (born 24 August 1963), is a British politician, the president of the British Dyslexic Association, and the vice-president of the UK Sports Association.
+A member of the Liberal Democrats, he has been a member of the House of Lords from 1986.

 Early life

 Addington was educated at The Hewett School, Norwich, and Norwich City College, before going up to the Aberdeen University, graduating as M.A. in 1988.

 Career

 He succeeded to the title of Baron Addington, of Addington, Co.
 Buckingham, at the death of his father, James Hubbard, 5th Baron Addington, a former British South Africa Police officer, in 1982.
 On taking up his seat at 22 he was the youngest serving peer in the House of Lords.

 Lord Addington was returned as one of the ninety elected representative hereditary peers in Parliament in 1999.
 He sits on the Liberal Democrat benches in the House of Lords and is party spokesperson for sport, a member of the education team specialising in special educational needs, and is himself dyslexic.
 He is currently the longest-serving Liberal Democrat member of the House of Lords.
 He captains the Commons and Lords rugby and football team, and has played in Parliamentary World Cup competitions from 1995 to 2023.
 While attending University, Lord Addington played for Scottish universities and played rugby league for Scottish students.

+As part of the 2025 Political Peerages, he was created a life peer, as Baron Hubbard, of Lambourne in the Royal County of Berkshire on 18 February 2026.